 The toll “doing it all” takes on your health.

 Time and time again I have seen my friends and clients struggle with “superwoman syndrome,” a phenomena publicly decried since at least the 1970s.
 This term summarizes the societal pressure on a woman to not only perform but excel in all of her careers: her career in the workforce, her career as a mother, her career as a wife, and her career as a friend.
-Quite frankly, it’s impossible to meet this expectation.
+Quite frankly, it’s impossible to meet all of the expectations.
 I am not saying that a woman cannot do all of these things in her life, and do them well—she can—but she cannot do them perfectly.

 “Perfect” is a tricky little word, an insidious concept that has seeped into fibers of femininity.
-Th e perfect superwoman ideal deludes her into stringing a tightrope between her home and her office, over soccer games, parent-teacher conferences, dinner, and presentations at work.
-It then forces her to walk this hair-thin suspension while carrying a spouse, 2.5 kids, and the dog—and wearing high heels.
-Th is superwoman must appear thin, beautiful, graceful, humble, and fun, and do so effortlessly.
-It’s impossible to check every box.
+The perfect superwoman ideal deludes her into stringing a tightrope between her home and her office, over soccer games, parent-teacher conferences, dinner, and presentations at work.
+It then forces her to walk this hair-thin suspension while carrying a spouse, 2.5 kids, and the dog—while wearing high heels.
+This superwoman should appear thin, beautiful, gracious, humble, and fun, and do so effortlessly.
+But, it’s impossible to check every box.
 I can feel my heart beating faster just thinking about it.